 5. Group lights with other smart home devices.
 Under the Groups tab in the Alexa app, you can select multiple smart home devices so that you can control them as one.
 This is especially handy if you're grouping them by room.
 You can either add your Hue lights to an existing group, or create a new group.

 6. Control Philips Hue lighting scenes.
 If you've created a scene in the Philips Hue app, you can discover and control it through Alexa.
-Select the Scenes tab, and scroll to the one you want.
+Select the Scenes tab, "Discover Scenes," and scroll to the one you want.
 This tab also displays scenes created by other apps, such as the Logitech Harmony remotes, so it can get confusing as to what scene you want to activate.

 How to Change the Color of Your Philips Hue Lights Using Alexa